comp426-2022-fall/Final_Project_Group29/README.md

 ## Summary

 For our project, we used the Open Meteo API to show the weather of a pariticular region, given its Longitude and Latitude.
+To begin, go to http://localhost:5500/app/weather to see the defaulted result of whether or not you need galoshes in New York.
+You can specify the latitude and longitude values as so: http://localhost:5500/app/weather/##/## You can also add arguments for the region, city, and the number of days you would like to know about.

 COMP426 final project template boilerplate.
 All your code and documentation goes here.